vianamp/MitoGraphTools/README.md

-# MitoGraphAuxiliar
+# MitoGraphTools

-Example dataset test <a href="https://github.com/vianamp/MitoGraph">MitoGraph</a> on and ImageJ macros to help you prepare your data.
+Example dataset to test <a href="https://github.com/vianamp/MitoGraph">MitoGraph</a> on and ImageJ macros to help you to prepare your data.

 Matheus Viana - vianamp@gmail.com - 01.19.2018